WPBeginner

 If you find the files above, then copy all the contents of category.php and paste them in a text editor like Notepad.
 Save this file as category-design.php.

-Connect to your WordPress hosting using an FTP client and then go to /wp-content/themes/your-current-theme/ and upload your category-design.php file to your theme directory.
+You then need to connect to your WordPress hosting using an FTP client and then go to /wp-content/themes/your-current-theme/ and upload your category-design.php file to your theme directory.

 Now, any changes you make to this template will only appear in this particular category’s archive page.

 Using this technique, you can create templates for as many categories as you want.
-Just use category-{category-slug}.php as the file name.
+Simply use category-{category-slug}.php as the file name.
 You can find category slugs by visiting the categories section in the WordPress admin area.

 <?php